Convexification of box-constrained polynomial optimization problems via monomial patterns: Conclusion

+A customized pattern family $\mF$ for a given exponent set $\rmA$ allows to trade off computational cost versus tightness of the relaxation.
+Figure~\ref{fig:intro-pattern-configs} shows three example pattern families customized for $\Aex$ from \cref{ex_f}.

+While the bounds obtained from $\mF^{2}$, see $\rmF^2$ in \cref{boxplot:custom}, are far from optimal, they are an improvement compared to $\mF_{\Aex}^{\rmm}$ in producing bounds similar to those obtained by (B).

-We have presented a novel approach for the relaxation of polynomial optimization problems over a box that is based on patterns.
-The main advantage of our approach is that by using patterns we gain flexibility in terms of the size of the relaxation.
-The computational results suggest that we are able to generate reasonably tight lower bounds from the pattern relaxations.
-It therefore seems worthwhile to exploit the combinatorial structure of the set $A$ of monomial exponents.
-Using the structure of $A$, we are able to neglect dependencies between certain monomials and avoid hard problem formulations and instead focus on well-behaved and easy-to-describe dependencies between certain other monomials.
-In doing so we produce tractable and sufficiently tight relaxations of \eqref{POP}.
+We have presented a customizable framework for the relaxation of polynomial optimization problems over a box that is based on monomial patterns.
+This framework allows inclusion and combination of existing approaches that were developed by different communities.
+In fact, various kinds of linearizations of multilinear terms, relaxations based on bound-factor products, dual versions of the relaxations of polynomial optimization problems based on sos, sdsos and sonc polynomials \emph{all} come with their particular type of pattern.
+The advantage of our approach is that by using patterns we can exploit the combinatorial structure of the set $\rmA$ of monomial exponents.
+This is done by covering the monomial support $\rmA$ with a pattern family that reflects the structure of $\rmA$.
+Using patterns, we are able to avoid hard problem formulations by neglecting dependencies between certain monomials and instead focus on well-behaved and easy-to-describe dependencies between certain other monomials.
+The results were high-quality and tractable relaxations of \eqref{POP}.

-The Cutting-Plane Algorithm \ref{cutting:plane:algorithm} is customizable and can be used with more involved patterns such as $k$-variate truncated submonoid patterns.
-We believe that by choosing an appropriate set of generators of a truncated submonoid pattern, the Cutting-Plane Algorithm \ref{cutting:plane:algorithm} provides a way to make sum-of-squares methods applicable to polynomial problems of higher degree and more variables.
-In the same way, other Positivstellensaetze such as SONC \cite{dresslerthesis}, can be incorporated into this framework.